skip to Main Content

 My journey towards interdisciplinarity – Susan Lord (University of San Diego, USA)

-Civic sensibilities as a learning goal in embedded ethics – Emanuele Ratti (University of Bristol, the UK) and Avigail Ferdman (Technion, Israel Institute of Technology, Israel)
+Civic sensibilities as a learning goal in embedded ethics – Emanuele Ratti (University of Bristol, UK) and Avigail Ferdman (Technion, Israel Institute of Technology, Israel)

 Interdisciplinarity in Engineering Education – Henrik Worm Routhe, Anette Kolmos, Jette Egelund Holgaard (Aalborg University, Denmark)